InsertNameHere42/Sealink-Packet-Simulator/README.md

     Git 2.51.2

 Packet Stream Explanation:
-    The UDP application will generate and send UDP packets at a constant, user inputted, rate to select ports.
+    The UDP application will generate and send UDP packets at a constant, user inputted rate to select ports.
     The TCP application will only generate and send a single packet at a time as the program will store the last sent command and does not need a constant stream of them.

 External Libraries Used: